-The former Valencia and Barcelona striker departs Atletico Madrid after just one season, having scored 13 league goals to help his side become the Liga champion for the first time since 1996.
-Villa has scored 56 goals in 94 international appearances and is currently preparing to play in his third World Cup for defending champion Spain.
+The former Valencia and Barcelona striker departs Atletico Madrid after just one season, having scored 13 league goals to help his side become Liga champions for the first time since 1996.